Daavid-git/Plex-Now-Playing-Corsair-LED/README.md

 # Plex Now-Playing Corsair LED

-This script will change the color on your numpad keys in order to display the current active steams on your plex server.
+This script will change the color on your F1-12 keys in order to display the current active steams on your plex server.

 *Thanks to [Darth Affe](http://forum.corsair.com/v3/showthread.php?t=149863) for the .NET wrapper/SDK.*